eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">DATA_DLT_02<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 A Wallet Unit SHALL support at least the following possibilities to send a data erasure request to a Relying Party: a) Open a URL in an external browser to ask for the deletion of data in a web form provided by the Relying Party, b) Open an external mail client and start a draft e-mail to the Relying Party, with a suitable template text, c) open an external phone client and start a phone call.
-Depending on whether a Relying Party URL, e-mail address, and/or phone number was logged for the relevant attestation presentation transaction (see requirement DASH_03 in [Topic 19](./annex-2.02-high-level-requirements-by-topic.md#a2312-topic-19-user-navigation-requirements-dashboard-logs-for-transparency)), the Wallet Unit SHALL offer the User to use one or more of these possibilities.
+Depending on whether a Relying Party URL, e-mail address, and/or phone number was logged for the relevant attestation presentation transaction (see requirement DASH_03 in [Topic 19][topic-19]), the Wallet Unit SHALL offer the User to use one or more of these possibilities.

 </div>
 </div>

 <div class="eudi-hlr" id="DATA_DLT_02a" markdown>
-<div class="eudi-hlr__id">DATA_DLT_02a<span class="kw-shall">SHALL</span></div>
+<div class="eudi-hlr__id">DATA_DLT_02a</div>
 <div class="eudi-hlr__body" markdown>

-If the User initiates sending a data erasure request for a particular attestation presentation transaction, but no Relying Party URL, e-mail address, or telephone number is available in the log for that transaction, the Wallet Unit SHALL connect to the URL of the online service of the Registrar indicated in the log to obtain this information.
-The Wallet Unit SHALL inform the User that it must connect to the Registrar to look up the contact information it needs to send a data deletion request.

-*Note: This situation may occur if there was no registration certificate in the presentation request and the User did not request the Wallet Unit to obtain the information registered about the Relying Party from the Registrar.
-See RPRC_16 - RPRC_18 in [Topic 44](./annex-2.02-high-level-requirements-by-topic.md#a2326-topic-44-registration-certificates-for-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties).*
+Empty

 </div>
 </div>